GabrielSlima/blog/articles/oop-inheritance-composition-association.md

 <div style="text-align: left;">
     <p>
         Ok  it's been a while, I know.
 Maybe I'll write an article about this too.
-But continuing this process of discovery and documentation, today's topic is something that maybe not every developer pays attention when writing the code.
-Maybe because we have so many thing to worry about or just because it doesn't have enough emphasis as other subjects.
+But continuing this process of discovery in Software Engineering, today's topic is something that maybe not every developer pays attention when writing code.
+Maybe because we have so many things to worry about or just because it doesn't have enough emphasis as other subjects.
     </p>
     <p>